 Take notes – how our Festival worksArtist Map & Booth Assignments

-Artist Booth assignments were emailed on July 17th, and uploaded into artists’ Zapplication.org account.
+Artist Booth assignments will be emailed on July 17th, and uploaded into artists’ Zapplication.org account.
 Visit the Festival Map here.

 Artist Check-In & Load-In Information

 All artists are required to check in, pick up your artist package, and sign a notice regarding our emergency procedures and Safety Crew prior to setting up.
 You will not be allowed onto festival grounds to set up until you have checked in and signed the required notice.
 Artist Check-In will be located at the Crested Butte Community School, located on the right side of Hwy 135 as you head North from Gunnison (818 Red Lady Avenue).

 - Check-in Dates: Thursday, August 1st: 5 – 7 pm & Friday, August 2nd: 8 – 11 am

 - Check-in Location: Crested Butte Community School, 818 Red Lady Avenue

 Please arrive to Check-In on time.
 If you miss Check-In at the community school, visit the Info Booth to get in contact with the festival director.
 Please note, this will delay your set up, so you are highly encouraged to arrive on time.

 Load in will occur on Friday, August 3rd.
 Two shifts for load-in will be strictly enforced and are as follows:

 - Shift 1: 9:00 am – 11:00 am – Booths 1-72, & 100-123